 I removed the shelvings so that I could paint those as well.

 I had to apply two coats of the paint for both the colors and let it dry before I moved on.

 I did measure the length so I could cut the exact size from the Wallpaper.

 I applied the Wallpaper on the shelves as well as the outside of the bookshelf.

 You might have noticed that in the final picture the placement of the Wallpaper is very different and that is because I LOVED to change things around and since I knew I could just peel and stick the wallpaper again, it wouldn’t be such a problem.

-I used a couple of nails and a hammer and went all around and just so I knew this would stay in placed I applied a layer of Gorilla Glue before I hammered in the nails.
+I used a couple of nails and a hammer and went all around and just so I knew this would stay in place I applied a layer of Gorilla Glue before I hammered in the nails.

 Super easy process.

 Honestly, I could have left it at that but I really wanted to add a modern flair to this piece.

 This is why I decided to use these stunning Copper-colored Hairpin Legs.

 I’ve been wanting to use this certain style of legs on one of my DIY projects for quite some time now and this bookshelf was just the perfect piece for it.